vegonza/Vibe-cards/README.md

 Vibe-Cards is an implementation of the popular card game "Culo" that allows 2-4 players to play together in real-time.
 The game features a role system where players can be assigned different roles (President, Vice-President, Neutral, or Culo) based on their performance.

+This is a fully vibe-coded project, where aesthetics and functionality blend together to create an immersive card game experience.
+By embracing the vibe coding philosophy, we've focused on creating a game that not only works well but feels good to play, with attention to visual design and user experience.

 ## Features

 - Supports 2-4 players